 This is far from a final solution, but my first iteration is about things to look for when finding a way to measure success.

-This came as a request from a manager but trigger some idea about how to accomplish such a request.
+This came as a request from a manager but trigger some ideas about how to accomplish such a request.

-So finding a way to auto-assess myself became a complex puzzle to solve, but here are the things I took into consideration.
+So finding a way to auto-assess me became a complex puzzle to solve, but here are the things I took into consideration.

 - Measuring what for each one of us is a success can be diverse and this is a subjective matter.
 What being successful means for me can be nothing for others and vice versa.